-The sheer volume and variety of work outsourced by not only industry giants like UPS, the Coca-Cola Company, BellSouth, IBM and MCI but companies of all sizes is formidable.
-Marketing brochures, ad copy, newsletters, video scripts, direct mail campaigns, speeches, web copy, and much much more (and FYI, you just do the writing; graphic designers handle laying it all out).
+The sheer volume and variety of work outsourced by not only industry giants like UPS, the Coca-Cola Company, BellSouth, IBM and MCI but companies of all sizes, is formidable.
+Blog posts, case studies, white papers, marketing brochures, ad copy, newsletters, video scripts, direct mail campaigns, speeches, web copy, and much much more (and FYI, you just do the writing; graphic designers handle laying it all out).

-Corporations outsource for good solid business reasons: They pay for what they need, only when they need it.
-They get fresh "outsider" perspectives.
-No salaries, vacations or benefits to pay (as a freelancer, I'm more than willing to take care of those things myself).
-And given the wide variety of writing projects, a stable of talented freelancers, each with different strengths, ensures the best writer for the job.
+Corporations outsource for good solid business reasons:

+- They pay for only what they need, and only when they need it. - They get fresh "outsider" perspectives (to combat "insular" groupthink). - No salaries, vacations or benefits to pay (as a freelancer, I'm more than willing to take care of those things myself). - They get access to a robust stable of talented freelancers, each with different strengths, ensuring the best writer for the job.

 And there's far more work out there than meets the eye.
 As consumers, we mostly see what's known as "B2C" (business-to-consumer): newspaper and magazine ads, direct mail solicitations for credit cards, home equity lines, cellular service, etc., newsletters from our frequent flyer program or utilities and the like.
-What we generally don't see is "B2B" (business-to-business): all the materials created by a business to market to other businesses.
+What we generally don't see is "B2B" (business-to-business): all the materials created by a business to market to other businesses, which is enormous.

-Finally, there's the huge arena of internal communications: all materials created by a business only for their own people: marketing manuals, brochures, CD-ROMS, sales sheets, newsletters, web sites, speeches, etc. Think of how many materials in all these categories are produced within your own university.
-Someone has to write them.
+Finally, there's the huge arena of internal communications: all materials created by a business only for their own people: marketing manuals, benefits materials, brochures, sales sheets, newsletters, intranet web sites, speeches, etc. Someone has to write them.
 Sometimes it's done in-house, oftentimes not.